AZDOPS/AzDM/README.md

 For code, modules, and templates, pleas visit the [AzDM template repo](https://github.com/AZDOPS/AzDMTemplate)

+## Downloads and versions

+To get the latest _published_ release, go get [the documentation](https://github.com/AZDOPS/AzDM/releases) and  [the related template](https://github.com/AZDOPS/AzDMTemplate/releases).
+Version numbers here is released synchronously and contain the correct docs for this specific release.

+If you feel brave you can run anything from the repos directly, and main _should_ work, but updates here may be done at any time and the feature set may change from day to day.
+You can find which version you are running by looking in the module [PSM1 file](https://github.com/AZDOPS/AzDMTemplate/blob/main/.module/AzDM.psm1), first line. vNext implies _this was created after the version stated, but before the next version number release_.
+Consider vNext to be a "nightly" style build.

 ## What is AzDM?

 AzDM is an [opinionated](https://stackoverflow.com/questions/802050/what-is-opinionated-software) project to manage Azure DevOps as code.
 It is _highly_ inspired by the [AzOps](https://github.com/Azure/AzOps) project, and stems from the idea that **_everything in Azure DevOps is a resource, and can be viewed and managed as a folder or file configuration_**